yuzhi-wang/CS-555-project/README.md

 - [License](#lock-license)

 ##  :beginner: About
-To use the Project, I recommand you using standard NPM
+To use the Project, I recommand you using standard NPM, If you have package manger yarn, just follow the common instructions

-npm start

 ## :zap: Usage
 Write about how to use this project.